serz/lite-adserver/docs/api.md

 ## Authentication

 All API requests require authentication using an API key.
+The Lite Ad Server implements a multi-tenant authentication system.

 ### API Key Authentication